santi1s/Big-Data/Data-Movement-POD/Data-Factory/Tools-and-Teams.md

-1. Join the Team DL using //idweb - CSS Big Data - Data Movement (bddatamovement@microsoft.com)
+1. Join the your regional Team DL using //idweb

 2. Join our Teams Channel
 	ADF - CSS Collaboration, General